October 3rd, 2018

 Drivers, here are 3 tips for safely sharing the road with motorcycles:

 - Give space.
 Be sure to always give motorcyclists plenty of room when behind one on the road, especially on the interstate.
 Motorcyclists can’t stop as quickly as other vehicles on the road.
 Giving them plenty of space can help you avoid a crash and potentially save a life.

 - Look twice.
 One of the most common areas for motorcycle crashes is at intersections.
 Be sure to look twice before pulling out or changing lanes.

 - Be patient.
 Most motorcyclists are keenly aware of their surroundings at all times, because they know many drivers aren’t.
-If a motorcyclist is taking his/her time, be patient.
+If a motorcyclist is taking his or her time, be patient.
 They’re cautious because they want to arrive at their destination safely, not inconvenience you.